yffq/mecanum/avr_controller/README.md

 ==============

 ## Enable GPIO access
-A helper program is used to enable GPIO access.
-To create this helper program, run `setup.sh` in the gpio_export folder.
+On the first build, sudo will ask for your password.
+This is to create a small helper program that can export GPIO pins.
+If this program is not created, run `build.sh` in the gpio_export directory.